-Nearly anyone can use an AED to save a life.
-Our highly intuitive Stryker devices provide clear, simple guidance to ensure proper use by nearly any bystander.
-Plus, we provide training for your employees so they are ready to respond with fast, effective lifesaving intervention while EMS teams are on the way.
+After training in the use of an AED, nearly anyone can use an AED to save a life.
+Our highly intuitive devices provide clear, simple guidance to ensure proper use by nearly any trained bystander.

 Find the perfect fit for your organization.

-Whether you need one AED in your community center, five for your school campus or 1,500 across your global enterprise, we’ll work with you to find the products and programs that best meet your needs.find the right AED
+Whether you need one AED in your community center or 1,500 across your global enterprise, we’ll work with you to find the products and programs that best meet your needs.find the right AED

 About sudden cardiac arrest